heorltd/Estimating_future_burden_T2D__supplementary_data/README.md

-# Supplementary data for the manuscript: Estimating the future burden of T2D
+# Supplementary data for the manuscript: Estimating the future burden of Type 2 Diabetes

 ## Note